Rolex Watches – 10 Things You Didn’t Know

 10. Shine Bright Like a Diamond

-Rolex’s gemologists buy, test set the precious stones that are used in several models.
-Rolex will only use diamonds that are of IF clarity between D G in colour grade.
+Rolex’s gemologists buy and test the precious stones used in several models.
+Rolex will only use diamonds of IF clarity between D and G in colour grade.

 Related Reading